 Whether they’ve broken records, shattered glass ceilings or introduced new ways for our city to rally around sports, Columbus is home to many women who pave the way for #SportsInCbus.

-Each year, the Greater Columbus Sports Commission celebrates women who are taking sports, and Columbus, to the next level at The Women’s Sports Report.
-From WNBA legend Maya Moore to ESPN play-by-play commentator Beth Mowins, the event has featured an elite lineup of prominent female leaders who we look forward to honoring all year.
+Each year, we celebrates women who are taking sports, and Columbus, to the next level at The Women’s Sports Report.
+From WNBA legend Maya Moore to ESPN Broadcaster Maria Taylor, the event has featured an elite lineup of prominent female leaders who we look forward to honoring all year.
+You can learn more about the 2021 Women's Sports Report and the keynote from NFL broadcaster Erin Andrews, here.

-As we countdown the days to our ninth-annual Women’s Sports Report, presented by OhioHealth, on Feb.
-5, we’re recognizing nine Columbus women who inspire us everyday with their commitment to the Columbus sports scene:
+In honor of Women's History Month, we’re recognizing nine Columbus women who inspire us everyday with their commitment to the Columbus sports scene:

 1. Katie Smith